mdmtk/docs/edge/source/guide/csp/cellular.md

   <tr>
     <td>Do not change</td>
     <td>""</td>
-	<td>This value will not change whether Background Data is enabled or disabled on the device.</td>
+	<td>This value will cause no change to whether the state of the Background Data Option can be changed.</td>
   </tr>
   <tr>
     <td>Enable</td>
     <td>"1"</td>
-	<td>This value will enable Background Data, which means that the user will be able to turn Background Data on or off.</td>
+	<td>This value will cause the state of the Background Data Option to be unlocked allowing it to be changed, either by the device user or by the CellularMgr Feature Type.</td>
   </tr>
   <tr>
     <td>Disable</td>
     <td>"2"</td>
-	<td>This value will disable Background Data, which means that the user will be blocked from turning Background Data on or off.</td>
+	<td>This value will cause the state of the Background Data Option to be locked, preventing it from being changed, either by the device user or by the CellularMgr Feature Type.</td>
   </tr>
 </table>
 </div>